DerBrunoIR/CourseGraph/README.md

 However until now **only** the `requirement` and `title` fields have been verified.

+The raw module data can be found here `./Inforamtik/24_8_30/modules.json`.

 <!-- TOC --><a name="translating-course-requirements-into-edges"></a>
 ### translating course requirements into edges